Hazardous Material training (WHMIS): frequently asked questions | CFIB

-At a minimum, a WHMIS training program must be tailored to each individual workplace and address the following issues:
+A WHMIS training program must be tailored to each individual workplace and address the following issues:

-- The contents, purpose, and significance of the information required on labels and MSDS;
+- The contents, purpose, and significance of the information required on labels and MSDS.

-- A sufficient explanation of any special labelling or identification systems used by the employer to deal with the controlled product (employees must be able to interpret its symbols);
+- A sufficient explanation of any special labelling or identification systems used by the employer to deal with the controlled product (employees must be able to interpret its symbols).

-- Procedures for the safe use, storage, handling, and disposal of controlled products;
+- Procedures for the safe use, storage, handling, and disposal of controlled products.

-- The proper use and care of personal protective equipment;
+- The proper use and care of personal protective equipment.

-- Procedures for special storage systems, working in the presence of hazardous emissions and for emergencies involving controlled products;
+- Procedures for special storage systems, working in the presence of hazardous emissions and for emergencies involving controlled products.

 - Product-specific training on health and safety hazards.

-It is up to the employer to ensure the each worker, who is required to have WHMIS training, understands the training material and is able to put the training into practice while on the job.
+It is up to the employer to ensure that each worker, who is required to have WHMIS training, understands the training material and is able to put the training into practice while on the job.
 An employer must review the training program yearly or more often if conditions at the workplace change or if new information on a controlled product becomes available.

 Are there any resources that can help me understand the requirements?